kamccall/udacity-unityMLagents-continuousControl/README.md

 2. Insert the code from 'model.py' and 'dqn_agent.py' into new (inserted) cells in the .ipynb notebook file, and execute everything from the single notebook file within a Jupyter notebook environment, or
 3. (More difficult): Copy and paste the Python code from within the .ipynb notebook file into a Python source code file, and then execute the program from the command line (with all appropriate dependencies based on your IDE and OS)

+# Attribution
+The general approach used in creation of this project (which mostly influenced the ddpg_agent.py and ipynb filees) was from the DDPG implementation of BipedalWalker-v2 here: https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal
+In addition, after I had working code - but an agent that wasn't learning - I knew something was wrong in the 'learn' method of the agent.
+I reviewed DDPG implementations of both Gym and Unity environments, and stumbled on an important line of code (that performs gradient clipping when training the critic) from this repo: https://github.com/AkshayS21/Reacher-Environment-Continuous-Control-with-DDPG-algorithm